jiangtj/hexo-netlify-cms/README.md

 # Hexo Netlify CMS
 [![](https://img.shields.io/npm/v/hexo-netlify-cms.svg)](https://www.npmjs.com/package/hexo-netlify-cms)

-It's a plug for netlify-cms, so you can use it easily.
+It's a hexo plug for netlify-cms, so you can use it easily.

 ## How to use
 ### Step1: Add dependency